assaf/zombie/doc/new/README.md

     browser.resource.fail("http://3rd.party.api/v1/request");

-Use `mock` to simulate a server failing to process a request by returning status code 500.
-Use `fail` to simulate a server that is not accessible.

 Another issue you'll encounter in real-life applications are network latencies.
-When running a test suite, Zombie will request resources in the order in which they appear on the page, and likely receive them from a local server in that same order.
+When running tests, Zombie will request resources in the order in which they appear on the page, and likely receive them from the local server in that same order.

 Occassionally you'll need to force the server to return resources in a different order, for example, to check what happens when script A loads after script B.